nachoplus/cronoStamper/README.md

 Connect the GPS serial port to the raspberry serial port.
 Connect also power supply (GND and +3.3V).
 PSS signal is wire to rasperry pin 18.
 Signal pin is the raspi pin 11.
 Detail connections:

-GPS module to RPI conections
+GPS module to RPI conections:

 GPS Pin | RPI Pin
 --- | ---